alttch/eva3/doc/index.rst

 monitoring systems development, for any needs, from home/office to industrial setups.
 It is completely free for non-commercial use as well as for commercial, on condition that enterprise integrates it on its own.
-The product is distributed as an open source software and is available under :doc:`EVA License</license>`.
+The product is distributed as a free software and is available under Apache License 2.0.

 Automated control systems are facing a new stage of evolution: IoT-devices become interesting for those, who have never dealt with automation, cheap